apereo/cas/docs/cas-server-documentation/installation/YubiKey-Authentication.md

 ### Whitelist

-Registration records may be specificied statically via CAS settings in form of a map that links registered usernames with the public id of the YubiKey device.
+Registration records may be specified statically via CAS settings in form of a map that links registered usernames with the public id of the YubiKey device.
 See [review this guide](Configuration-Properties.html#yubikey) for more info.

 ### JPA